advanced-stack/py-llm-core/README.md

 PyLLMCore provides a light-weighted structured interface with Large Language Models API.

+Use cases with examples are described :

+- parse unstructured text and obtain Python objects (a populated dataclass)
+- summarize and extract information
+- question answering using chain of verification (CoVe)
+- describe arbitrary tasks for the LLM to perform (translation, ...)

 The current version supports OpenAI API through the `openai` package.

 ![](./assets/example-1.png)

-### What we do with this library ?

-Use cases with examples are described hereunder, but basically you can :

-- parse unstructured text and obtain Python objects (a populated dataclass)
-- describe tasks for the LLM to perform (summarization, translation, ...)

 ### How to install